melissapalmer/melissapalmer.github.io/_posts/testing/2018-08-09-adding-sonarlint-eclipse.md

 [SonarLint](https://www.sonarlint.org/) is an IDE extension that helps you detect and fix quality issues as you write code.

-In this post I describe how to include SonarLint in your Eclipse (or STS) IDE.
+In this post I describe how to include SonarLint in your Eclipse IDE.

 # Steps